 In 1995, a strategy was defined for the first time at the Seville Conference, and a statutory framework was developed to support the principles accepted by all states.
 In the same year, the UNESCO General Conference adopted the Seville Strategy and its framework.

-According to the Seville Convention, the concept of biosphere reserve means the communion between man and nature, i.e. man ensures the sustainability of biodiversity through his actions and can exploit the renewable resources of nature.
+According to the Seville Convention, the concept of biosphere reserve means the communion between man and nature, i.e. man ensures the sustainability of biodiversity through his actions and can exploit the part: